Professor Corbett teaches Alternative Dispute Resolution, Administrative Law, Employment Law, and Negotiations.

 To his students, Professor Corbett brings a wealth of practice experience.
 He is an arbitrator and mediator and formerly a trial attorney with the National Labor Relations Board in Washington, D.C.
 (Appellate Court Division of General Counsel) and Legal Counsel to a U.S. Senator.
 He is a member of the National Academy of Arbitrators.

-Professor Corbett and his wife have three children (a daughter and her husband are graduates of the UM Law School), they both ride motorcycles, and Professor Corbett is a member of the world's 17th greatest blues band, "Treated & Released."
-(You can hear the band at any one of a number of Missoula's finest watering holes.)
+Professor Corbett and his wife have three adult children (a daughter and her husband are graduates of the UM Law School).
+Professor Corbett is a former member of the 17th world’s greatest blues band, “Treated & Released,” and a current member of the 9th world’s greatest rock-a-billy band “Hot Rod Fords.”
+You can hear the “Hot Rod Fords” at any number of Montana’s most sophisticated venues.

 Arbitrating Employment Law Disputes, 68 Mont.
 L. Rev. 415 (2007).